codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 {{< /collapsible >}}

-Example 1.
+**Example 1**.
 This build will continue if the triggering event was *not* a draft pull request update.
 In other words, it will skip the build if a pull request is marked as a draft:

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: